AllFatherOdin2/GradDatabases/DatabaseProject/src/undoRedoLogging/README4.txt

 -Relation class will read in from CSV files and be used after that point
-	-Contains list of attribute names (which must be entered MANUALLY upon creation), a name, and a list of tuples -Data must be read in after creating Relation object
+	-Contains list of attribute names (which must be entered MANUALLY upon creation), a name, and a list of tuples -Data must be read in after creating Relation object -Data stored in Relation object is considered "on disk", from Java's perspective.
+-Log statements in log class are considered "on disk", even if it has not been written to file.

 Our File System
 -LoggingImpl